akkadotnet/getakka.net/src/docs/Dependency injection.md

 var propsResolver = new NinjectDependencyResolver(container,system);
 ```

+## Other frameworks

 Support for additional dependency injection frameworks may be added in the future, but you can easily implement your own by implementing an [Actor Producer Extension](DI Core).

-> **Warning** You might be tempted at times to use an IndirectActorProducer which always returns the same instance, e.g. by using a static field.
+> **Warning** You might be tempted at times to use an `IndirectActorProducer` which always returns the same instance, e.g. by using a static field.
 This is not supported, as it goes against the meaning of an actor restart, which is described here: [What Restarting Means](Supervision#what-restarting-means).

 When using a dependency injection framework, there are a few things you have to keep in mind.